Implicit Image-to-Image Schrodinger Bridge for Image Restoration: Method

-We preserve the training process of I$^2$SB and modify its generative process in our proposed I$^3$SB.
-The generative process of I$^2$SB is essentially a Markovian process, as $X_n$ is solely dependent on $X_{n+1}$ given the trained network $\epsilon_{\theta^*}$ and the condition $y$ ($\hat{X}_0$ is also a function of $X_{n+1}$).
-I$^3$SB is non-Markovian by conditioning $X_n$ on both $X_{n+1}$ and $X_N$, as shown in Fig. \ref{fig1}.
-In the generative step from $X_{n+1}$ to $X_{n}$, we first compute $\hat{X}_0$ using equation (\ref{eq:x0_hat}) and then sample $X_n$ from the distribution $p_G$:
+We preserve the training process of I$^2$SB and aim to accelerate its generative process in our proposed I$^3$SB.
+The generative process of I$^2$SB is essentially a Markovian chain, where $X_{n-1}$ depends solely on $X_n$ given the trained network $\epsilon_{\theta^*}$ (with $\hat{X}_0^{(n)}$ also being a function of $X_{n}$).
+In this setup, the information in $X_N$ is only used in the first step and may be gradually lost through the Markovian chain.
+I$^3$SB fully utilizes the information in $X_N$ by incorporating $X_N$ in each generative step, changing the generative process to a non-Markovian chain, as shown in Figure \ref{fig1}.